leviv/leviv.github.io/_posts/projects/2025-10-12-bookshelf.md

 }
 ```

-I used the number of pages to set the width of the book in the bookshelf which works pretty well for all the books in my 'read' shelf except for The Power Broker (1,246 pages).
+I used the number of pages to set the width of the book in the bookshelf.
+This works pretty well for all the books in my 'read' shelf except for The Power Broker (1,246 pages).
 It was a helpful list of book data with which I could fetch the publication date, average rating, author etc, and personal data to display my review of the book.

 ![A long virtual bookshelf](/assets/img/2025-10-12-bookshelf/entire-bookshelf.png)